 Ambassador Butler is a Bowdoin College and did graduate work at Michigan and Princeton.

 About The Unfair Fight Podcast

 Blackpoint Cyber does the fighting for you, but ever wish you could get closer to the action?
 Hear all the details firsthand at our podcast, The Unfair Fight.
-Listen to monthly episodes where Founder & CEO, Jon Murchison and VP of Threat Operations, Xavier Salinas, get real and talk all things cybersecurity and more.
+Listen to monthly episodes where Founder & CEO, Jon Murchison, VP of Threat Operations, Xavier Salinas, and Director of Threat Research, David Rushmer, get real and talk all things cybersecurity and more.

 Tune in now or check out our other episodes!